 The Global Health program is a component of the Center for Professional Development, Public Health Systems and Partnership, an integrated department within the Health Policy and Practice Division of APHA.
 It is committed to promoting the well-being and education of local, state, national and global residents of the world.
 Specifically, this internship experience is structured to suit the needs and interests of the intern.
 During the course of the internship, the student will become more familiar with the key issues and actors in international health and development.
 While there are no travel opportunities, there are extensive opportunities for networking.
 The intern will work with the Global Health Manager in the global health unit within APHA’s Center for Professional Development, Public Health Systems and Partnerships.

-In general, the intern’s duties are:
+In general, the intern’s duties are as follows:

 - Assists with the development of APHA’s global health partnerships.

 - Tracks and updates APHA’s global health sessions/events for the Annual Meeting.